Ahmet Güneştekin

-Güneştekin uses a unique technique with an individual method and precision.
-After establishing a complex web of black acrylic paint, he fills each of the small spaces with a layer of oil paint, ranging from the light to the dark.
+Güneştekin's technique involves establishing a complex web of black acrylic paint, then filling each of the small spaces with a layer of oil paint, ranging from the light to the dark.
 Then, using a sort of pen with a rubber tip, he engraves into the paint, and writes as a calligrapher would on a book.
 He writes on his paintings by removing material, a principle which has more in common with sculpture than painting.

-After the agreement he signed with the London-based Marlborough Gallery – one of the world’s top five reputable galleries – in 2013, Ahmet Güneştekin made room for himself in the international art market.
-Marlborough’s first move was to open an exhibition in the same timeframe as the 55th Venice Biennial.
-When Massimiliano Gioni, listed Güneştekin’s ‟Momentum of Memory” exhibition among the ‟Top 10 exhibitions to see,” the media couldn’t remain indifferent.
-Güneştekin’s works appeared in high circulation Italian dailies such as Il Manifesto, La Repubblica, La Stampa.
+After an agreement he signed with the London-based Marlborough Gallery in 2013, Ahmet Güneştekin's work appeared in an exhibition in the same timeframe as the 55th Venice Biennial.
+Güneştekin's works appeared in the Italian daily Il Manifesto, La Repubblica, La Stampa.
 Naturally, his works drew the attention of the art circle.

-In November 2013, Marlborough Gallery opened its doors in New York to Güneştekin.
-After making a flamboyant introduction for Güneştekin with a solo exhibition, “Ahmet Güneştekin: Recent Paintings” between 26 November and 4 January 2014, Marlborough Gallery prepared an intensive program for 2014.
-The exhibitions that began in January with Arco Madrid was followed by the New York Armory Show, Art Breda, and Art Basel Hong Kong.
+Güneştekin's work featured in a solo exhibition, "Ahmet Güneştekin: Recent Paintings" between 26 November and 4 January 2014 in Marlborough Gallery.
+In 2014, his work was exhibited in Arco Madrid followed by the New York Armory Show, Art Breda, and Art Basel Hong Kong.
 Afterward Marlborough Monaco Gallery opened a solo exhibition by Ahmet Güneştekin from 18 September to 14 November.
-His works are on display at the Marlborough Galleries in Barcelona, Madrid, Monaco and New York at their permanent exhibition halls all the year round.
+His works are on display at the Marlborough Galleries in Barcelona, Madrid, Monaco and New York at their permanent exhibition halls year round.

-Güneştekin’s works can be briefly described as the interpretation of the oral narratives, legends and mythology from Anatolian, Mesopotamian and Greek civilizations using free technique.
-He creates optical and vibrant works, with the solar disc as one of his occurring motifs.
-The figurative way of expression is present in all his oeuvres, even though in an abstract stylized way.
-In all his contemporaneous works, the characters, symbols and scenes are taken out of ancient times, and these characters are symbolic, woven into symbolic tales about the essential questions of mankind.
+Güneştekin's works can be briefly described as the interpretation of the oral narratives, legends and mythology from Anatolian, Mesopotamian and Greek civilizations using free technique.
+The solar disc is one of his occurring motifs.